A169 road: Route

 The B1257 connects Malton town centre with the A64.
 Once the B1257 reaches the A64 it becomes the A169 road to Whitby.
 On the north west of this junction is Eden Camp.
 The route then goes in a mainly northerly direction through the Vale of Pickering and crossing the confluence of the River Rye and the Costa Beck before reaching Pickering town centre and intersecting with the A170.

-The route then goes north east and strikes out across the green countryside on the edge of the Dalby Forest.
-It enters the North York Moors National Park 2 km out of Pickering near to Little Park Wood.
-13 km out of Pickering is a car park for taking in the superb views to west over the Hole of Horcum.
-Immediately after this there is a sharp 90° turn to the west followed by a sharp 180° downhill turn to the east before you pass out into the purple moorland landscape past the former site of the Saltersgate Inn.
-Legend has it that there is the body of a Customs & Excise man buried beneath the fireplace.
-If the fire in the pub ever goes out, his ghost will come out and haunt the house and its patrons.
+The route then goes north east, across the green countryside on the edge of the Dalby Forest.
+It enters the North York Moors National Park 2 km out of Pickering near Little Park Wood.
+13 km out of Pickering there is a car park with views of the Hole of Horcum.
+Immediately after this there is a sharp 90° turn to the west followed by a sharp 180° downhill turn to the east before you pass the former site of the Saltersgate Inn and reach the purple moorland landscape.

 3 km after the Hole of Horcum is the turning for RAF Fylingdales and another sharp bend in the road over Eller Beck Bridge.
 This is where the Lyke Wake Walk route crosses the A169.
 This one bends east first then west and is not as severe as that approaching Saltersgate.
 Here you pass the first turn for Goathland as the route strikes out across Widow Howe Moor and Low Moor.
 There are some places to stop along the moorland route and it is popular with walkers.
 After this there is a descent and ascent over Brocka Beck Bridge before the second turn for Goathland.
 At the junction is Sleights Moor is the first turn for Grosmont and then another viewpoint which looks north east across to Larpool Viaduct and Whitby.

 From here downhill is the steep 1 in 5 (20% gradient) of Blue Bank which has an escape route on the northbound side as you go downhill and high friction surface tarmac to aid in braking.
 At the bottom of Blue Bank is another the turn for Grosmontand the route is mostly downhill from here with some gentle gradients and some steeper as you descend into the village of Sleights.
 At the bottom of the valley you cross the Esk Valley railway line and the River Esk on Sleights Bridge.
 This bridge was built in 1937 to replace a bridge that was swept away in the flood of 1930.

 Immediately after the bridge is the east turn for the B1410 into Ruswarp, then it is up out of the valley on a much gentler climb until the road reaches a roundabout junction with the A171.
 Eastwards it is 3 mi into Whitby town centre and westwards it is 29 mi to Middlesbrough.